 About coveting, the Lord stated in the Ten Commandments: “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife, nor his male servant, nor his female servant, nor his ox, nor his donkey, nor anything that is your neighbor” (Exodus 20:17).
 These commandments were the only document that was written by God’s very own finger on stone (Exodus 31:18).

 The tenth commandment stands at the root of the other nine commandments.
 Most moral codes don’t go beyond the actions and speech but the tenth commandment deals with the thoughts of men and penetrates to the motive behind their deeds.
 It teaches us that God sees the heart (1 Samuel 16:7; 1 Kings 8:39; 1 Chronicles 28:9; Hebrews 4:13) which prompts all actions.

-And in the NT Jesus, spoke against coveting saying, “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.
+And in the New Testament Jesus, spoke against coveting saying, “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.
 And he told them a parable, saying, “The land of a rich man produced plentifully, and he thought to himself, ‘What shall I do, for I have nowhere to store my crops?’
 And he said, ‘I will do this: I will tear down my barns and build larger ones, and there I will store all my grain and my goods.
 And I will say to my soul, Soul, you have ample goods laid up for many years; relax, eat, drink, be merry” (Luke 12:15-21).

-Also, this commandment shows the truth that men are not the subject to their natural passions.
-For by God’s grace, they can subject every unlawful desire and inclination “for it is God who works in you both to will and to do for His good pleasure” (Phil.
+Also, the commandment about coveting shows the truth that men should not be the subject to their natural passions.
+For by God’s grace, they can actually subject every unlawful desire and inclination.
+“For it is God who works in you both to will and to do for His good pleasure” (Phil.
 2:13).

 In His service,